-As the execution of a plan is a feedback loop between the robot and the environment, we need to represent the interaction between both.
-The first means of interaction are sensory events, such as capturing an image and interpreting it.
-Whenever the camera driver gets the command to capture an image, an event of the form $occurs(image_captured(i), T)$ is automatically asserted, and the corresponding image is stored as an effect of the event.

-Another important part of the experience memory are the object descriptions that the robot uses to manipulate objects which we call "designators".
-In the beginning, these descriptions might be abstract such as "the green cup on the kitchen counter".
+The representation further includes sensory events: Whenever the camera driver gets the command to capture an image, an event of the form occurs(image\captured(i), T) is automatically asserted, and the corresponding image is stored as an effect of the event.
+Related to this are the object descriptions the robot uses to manipulate objects which are called "designators" in our system.
+In the initial plan, the descriptions might be abstract such as "the green cup on the kitchen counter".
 While the robot searches for and finds the cup, this abstract description will be updated with the data extracted from captured images: the exact pose of the cup, its size, a bounding box, and so on.
-The parameterization of reaching and grasping actions heavily depends on the respective descriptions of the objects to be manipulated.
-Information about the content of designators can be retrieved using the occasions desig_pose and desig_attribute.
+The parameterization of reaching and grasping actions heavily depends on the descriptions of the objects to be manipulated, so their values and the evolution over time are contained in the episodes.
+Information about designators can be retrieved using the occasions desig\pose and desig\attribute.
 A snapshot of these descriptions is stored whenever they are updated, allowing the system to reason about the evolution of the robot's belief over time by comparing the descriptions before and after an action.
 The differences are usually those attributes that can be inferred from perception, such as the pose and size of the object.
 OPEN-EASE provides the occasion matches(Desig,Descr) to reason about object descriptions Descr and whether or not the robot believes that they are satisfied by objects in the world (Desig).
-The logical expression believes_at(matches(Desig, [an, object, [type, cup], [color, red]]), t) is true for every object description Desig that the robot believes to represent a red cup.
+The logical expression believes\at(matches(Desig, [an, object, [type, cup], [color, red]]), t) is true for every object description Desig that the robot believes to represent a red cup.

 This logical query language is complemented by a set of predicates for loading and reasoning about lower-level data and for visualizing the results of queries.
 When dealing with geometric information that changes over time, sophisticated methods for transforming poses between coordinate frames are required.
-We extended the widely-used tf library in ROS to operate upon the database of logged data, offering the same interface that is used for runtime operation.
+We extended the widely-used tf library in ROS to operate on the database of logged data, offering the same interface that is used for runtime operation.